 You will not be short of things to do in Greece.
 From sunbathing on long sandy beaches, to shopping for crafts, soaking up history, or exploring the countryside –there’s lots to see and do.

 We have three resorts to check out in Greece; Rhodes, Lemnos and our new resort on mainland Greece, Paleros Beach Resort.
 Make sure you read more on each destination to find out what more there is to see and do.

-With a rich history dating back to prehistoric times and fertile farming soil, it's no wonder the Greek local culture involves a lot of celebration.
+With a rich history dating back to prehistoric times, it's no wonder the Greek local culture involves a lot of celebration.
 The villages in particular like to celebrate the patrons and saints of their local churches with traditional dances, music and even boiled goat.

 During the summer months of July and September, Greece comes alive with the rich cultural festival programmes of Hippocrateia and Alassernia respectively.
-The programmes include painting, sculpture, photography, theattre, poetry, music - most of which comes from local talent.
-During this time, the Hippocratic Oath is also re-enacted each Aunday at the Asclepeion.
+The programmes include painting, sculpture, photography, theatre, poetry and music - most of which comes from local talent.
+During this time, the Hippocratic Oath is also re-enacted each Sunday at the Asclepeion.

 Greek Mediterranean cuisine consists of meat, fish, vegetables, olive oil and pasta.
 You’ll find typical Greek dishes such as tzatziki, moussaka and stuffed vine leaves on many taverna menus, as well as more local traditional dishes and plenty of fresh fish.
 However, thanks to its flourishing tourist trade, it’s easy to find chips, burgers, pizzas, British food or international cuisine here too.

 The weather in Greece consists of long hot summers, coupled with mild winters keep holidaymakers coming back year after year.
 Blessed with plenty of sunshine and warm waters, even in the lower seasons of autumn and spring when the island is less busy.